All posts

 ),

-Now we can calculate the number of milliseconds each query ran for within each hour along with their fraction relative to all queries.
+Now we can calculate the number of milliseconds each query ran for within each hour along with their fraction relative to all queries by leveraging the DATEDIFF function.

 query_seconds_per_hour AS (